 Do you return our keys once we return home?

 If there's a chance that you will need my services again in the future, I prefer to keep a copy of your key to simplify arrangements.
 If I have a copy of your key you won’t have to make time to get a key to me before your next trip, and having a key on file makes it much easier to accommodate last-minute requests.
 But if you do need your key returned, I willI be happy to drop it off.
 I will not leave the key inside your home on the final pet sitting visit in case you become delayed and I need to get back in for added visits.
 There is an $5 fee for picking up your key for future visits.

 What is your policy during inclement weather?

 I have never missed a scheduled visit due to inclement weather.
-If I know that a storm is coming that might delay a visit to your pet, I will leave extra food out before the storm.
 In the case of extreme weather conditions, when driving is out of the question, I will contact your neighbor that you've designated as your emergency contact (if you have provided me with one.)
 I can also walk to your home to care for your pet, if necessary.
 That’s another benefit of my limited service area.